Probing the Solar System for Dark Matter Using the Sagnac Effect: Conclusion

 \section{Conclusion}

-This study investigated the use of the Sagnac effect to explore the spacetime geometry of the Solar System and, specifically, to detect dark matter within the Sun through its gravitational influence on this effect.
-We employed a simple model that considers the outer spacetime of a source surrounded by a dark matter halo as Schwarzschild-like, augmented with dark matter treated as a perfect fluid permeating it.
-Focusing on the orbits of Mercury, Venus, and Earth, we analyzed the relative deviations in Sagnac time measured by clocks in satellites traveling along these orbits, compared to Schwarzschild's spacetime.
-We assumed varying dark matter masses within the Sun, up to $0.1\%$ of the Sun's mass.
+This study utilized the Sagnac effect to investigate the spacetime geometry of the Solar System, describing a methodology to detect dark matter within the Sun based on its gravitational influence.
+We employed a simple model treating the outer spacetime of a spherical source surrounded by a dark matter halo as Schwarzschild-like, with dark matter modeled as a perfect fluid (PFDM).
+Our method for estimating dark matter using the Sagnac effect is theoretical but offers a complementary perspective to existing approaches.
+While traditional methods like planetary dynamics and gravitational lensing excel on larger scales, they often fail to isolate dark matter effects locally.
+In contrast, our approach targets local metric perturbations, which may reveal subtle dark matter influences through delicate experiments involving optical or other quantum interferometry.

+Our analysis focused on the orbits corresponding to the first three interior planets, examining relative deviations in Sagnac time measured by clocks in satellites following similar trajectories, which travel in the same direction.
+These satellites function as the circular rotating platform originally designed for the Sagnac effect, from which laser beams are sent in opposite directions to assess such deviations.
+Our investigation included comparisons with Schwarzschild's spacetime, for which we previously calculated similar deviations compared to Minkowski's spacetime in order to establish a methodological framework.

-Our results, as presented in Tables I and II, revealed that the relative Sagnac time deviations surpass the precision of current atomic clocks ($10^{-11}$).
-This underscores the potential of the Sagnac effect as a promising tool for detecting and probing spacetime geometry within our Solar System, including that induced by the dark matter presence.
+We explored varying dark matter masses within the Sun, up to $0.1\%$ of the Sun's mass, as illustrated in Figure \ref{fig_ratio_darkmatter_solar_masses}, with a specific focus on the value of $k\sim 0.01\% M_{\odot}$.
+This yielded a relative deviation in Sagnac time on the order of $10^{-10}$ for the examined orbits, as is indicated in Table II.
+Our results, highlighted in Tables I and II, demonstrate that these deviations, for both baryonic and non-baryonic matter, surpass the precision of current atomic clocks ($10^{-11}$).
+This underscores the potential of the Sagnac effect as a valuable tool for detecting and probing spacetime geometry within our Solar System, focusing on the deviation relative to the Schwarzschild metric, which accounts for baryonic matter.
+This distinction is crucial as it allows us to isolate the potential influence of dark matter.
+As a bonus, the proposed methodology also offers the capability to test the PFDM model at the local level.

-However, considering the upper bound for the dark matter mass within the Solar System, estimated at $\sim 10^{-10} M_{\odot}$ based only on observations of planetary and spacecraft motions \cite{pitjeva2013}, the relative deviation in the Sagnac Effect, according to Eq. (\ref{dev_Sagnac_time_dark_matter}), decreases to $10^{-14}$ at the Mercury orbit radius, staying significantly below, therefore, the current accuracy of onboard atomic clocks.

-This study adds to our understanding of dark matter and encourages further exploration of the Sagnac effect as a detection method.
-Future analyses, especially those incorporating aspects like quantum gravity effects, are crucial to deepen our knowledge in this area.